-GMAT scores are required for all applicants in the Master of Business Administration and Information Technology Management programs.
+GMAT scores are required for all applicants in the Master of Business Administration, Master of Security Analysis and Portfolio Management, and Information Technology Management programs.
 The Graduate Management Admission Test (GMAT) is an aptitude test designed to measure certain mental capabilities important in the study of management at the graduate level.
 It contains questions that test one's ability to read, understand, and reason logically with both verbal and quantitative material.
 The test is not a measure of achievement or knowledge in any specific subject, and one is neither required nor expected to have had undergraduate preparation in business subjects.